credativ/credativ-pg-migrator/README.md

 `credativ-pg-migrator` is a solution for the migration of databases from legacy systems to PostgreSQL.
 It is is written in Python in multiple classes and modules.
-For practical usage and examples refer to the [tests](./tests/) directory.
-There you can find working examples of the migration process for different databases.

 ## Main features